Sound Randomized Smoothing in Floating-Point Arithmetics: Discussion on presented malicious examples

 \section{Discussion on presented malicious examples}

 To reproduce the malicious examples from Section~\ref{sec:false}, it is important to carry every computation in the same precision.
 We tested it for both, single and double-precision, it likely holds also for the half-precision.
 If some calculations are done in single, and some in double precision, then the claimed results will probably not hold.
 Specially, if some calculation is performed in the single precision (e.g., transforming images from $\{0,1,\dots,255\}$ to $\{0,1/255,\dots,1\}$), casting it to double precision afterwards is not sufficient because the low mantissa bits are already lost.
 Although the codes are very simple, we enclose some of the snippets in the supplementary materials.
-Specially, the classifier $M$ from Theorem~ is simplified in a way that it considers only $1000$ random images instead of $10000$, and the smoothing is performed by $50$ noise samples instead of $100~000$ which we hope is sufficient for the demonstration.
+Proposition~\ref{prop:5} is verified by a C++ program.
+We believe that for the demonstration it is sufficient to run only $100$ noises per sample.
+With $100~000$ samples, it is sufficient to observe $99~900$ successes to claim robust radius $3$ with probability $99.9\%$, and $50~500$ successes to claim with probability $99.9\%$ that the result is class $1$.
+However, the runtime is about one day on a $64$ core machine.